-The recent intercept test of a theater ballistic-missile target by theSAMP/T employed standard communications environment for the first time, where integration with Ballistic Operations Center (BMDOC) at Ramstein, Germany could be established via Link 16 data-link.
+The recent intercept test of a theater ballistic-missile target by the MBDA SAMP/T employed NATO standard communications environment for the first time, where integration with NATO Ballistic Missile Defense Operations Center (BMDOC) at Ramstein, Germany could be established via Link 16 data-link.
 THis configuration is similar to what would be the future NATO ATBM mission, under the aegis of the alliance ALTBMD program.
 On the recent tests the Aster 30B1 missile scored a direct hit on the target.

-The target, an Israeli RAFAEL Black Israel Air Force F-15 deployed from Cazaux, north of Biscarrosse.
+The target, an Israeli RAFAEL Black Sparrow missile was launched by an Israel Air Force F-15 deployed from Cazaux, north of Biscarrosse.
 AFter takeoff, the F-15 turned to the Atlantic ocean and launched the target missile toward land, as it has done many times on Arrow intercept tests in Israel.
 The missile flew about 300 km on a ballistic trajectory representing a theater ballistic missile.
 Once target was acquired by the ARABEL multi-function radars of the two SAMP/T units, battle command committed one of the fire units to fire the ASTER 30B1 missile which scored a direct hit on target.
 This was the second time of 13 test successful flights that the ASTER 30B1 scores a direct hit.
 The test campaign began in 2005 and the system has been deployed with operational force since 2008.